JPMorgan investment unit played by different high-risk rules

 Drew could not be reached for comment, and declined to speak with a reporter who visited her house.

 "It created incentives to take extraordinary risk in one pocket of the bank" that was different from the rest, the source said.
-"If someone's getting paid $15 million, it's a profit centre."
+"If someone's getting paid $15 million, it's a profit center."

 JPMorgan declined to comment on the CIO unit or its trades.